Daewoo Espero: Spain

 The Espero was marketed as 'Aranos' because the word 'Espero' translated to 'I hope' or 'I wait'.
 Production started in 1995.
 There were two trim levels, 'GLX' and 'CDX'.
 The GLX was the base model which had a 1.5 DOHC engine with all other extras (power windows, power mirrors, hubcaps, (some) 'DOHC 16V' badge).
 Then there was the CDX which was available with either a 1.8 or a 2.0 SOHC engine.
 Other equipment included air-conditioning.
 A spoiler with a third brake light and different type alloy wheels were optional.

 A facelift was introduced in 1996, including revamped door mirrors and indicator fenders.

-The South American Market
+South America

 Brazil

 In 1994, the Espero was launched in the Brazilian market, imported from South Korea.
 Only one engine was available, the C20LE with multipoint fuel injection.
 The badging and details were just like the second facelift Espero in Korea (being in 1994).
 The following models were sold: